Text2Cypher Across Languages: Evaluating and Finetuning LLMs: Abstract

 \section{Abstract}

-Recent advances in large language models have enabled natural language interfaces that translate user questions into database queries, such as Text2SQL, Text2SPARQL, and Text2Cypher.
-While these interfaces enhance database accessibility, most research today focuses solely on English, with limited evaluation in other languages.
-This paper investigates the performance of foundational LLMs on the Text2Cypher task across multiple languages.
-We create and release a multilingual test set by translating English questions into Spanish and Turkish while preserving the original Cypher queries, enabling fair cross-lingual comparison.
-We evaluate multiple foundational models using standardized prompts and metrics.
-Our results show a consistent performance pattern: highest on English, then Spanish, and lowest on Turkish.
-We attribute this to differences in training data availability and linguistic characteristics.
-Additionally, we explore the impact of translating task prompts into Spanish and Turkish.
+{ Recent advances in large language models (LLMs) have enabled natural language interfaces that translate user questions into database queries, such as Text2SQL, Text2SPARQL, and Text2Cypher.
+While these interfaces enhance database accessibility, most research today focuses on English, with limited evaluation in other languages.
+This paper investigates the performance of both foundational and finetuned LLMs on the Text2Cypher task across multiple languages.
+We create and release a multilingual dataset by translating English questions into Spanish and Turkish while preserving the original Cypher queries, enabling fair cross-lingual comparison.
+Using standardized prompts and metrics, we evaluate several foundational models and observe a consistent performance pattern: highest on English, followed by Spanish, and lowest on Turkish.
+We attribute this to differences in training data availability and linguistic features.
+We also examine the impact of translating task prompts into Spanish and Turkish.
 Results show little to no change in evaluation metrics, suggesting prompt translation has minor impact.
-Our findings highlight the need for more inclusive evaluation and development in multilingual query generation.
-Future work includes schema localization and fine-tuning across diverse languages.
+Furthermore, we finetune a foundational model on two datasets: one in English only, and one multilingual.
+Finetuning on English improves overall accuracy but widens the performance gap between languages.
+In contrast, multilingual finetuning narrows the gap, resulting in more balanced performance.
+Our findings highlight the importance for multilingual evaluation and training to build more inclusive and robust query generation systems. }